MicrosoftDocs/azure-docs/articles/cosmos-db/how-to-configure-private-endpoints.md

 ## Update a private endpoint when you add or remove a region

-Unless you're using a private DNS zone group, adding or removing regions to an Azure Cosmos account requires you to add or remove DNS entries for that account.
-After regions have been added or removed, you can update the subnet's private DNS zone to reflect the added or removed DNS entries and their corresponding private IP addresses.

-For example, imagine that you deploy an Azure Cosmos account in three regions: "West US," "Central US," and "West Europe."
+For example, if you deploy an Azure Cosmos account in three regions: "West US," "Central US," and "West Europe."
 When you create a private endpoint for your account, four private IPs are reserved in the subnet.
 There's one IP for each of the three regions, and there's one IP for the global/region-agnostic endpoint.
 Later, you might add a new region (for example, "East US") to the Azure Cosmos account.
+The private DNS zone is updated as follows:

+* **If private DNS zone group is used**

+  If you are using a private DNS zone group, the private DNS zone is automatically updated when the private endpoint is updated.
+In the previous example, after adding a new region, the private DNS zone is automatically updated.

+* **If private DNS zone group is not used**

+  If you are not using a private DNS zone group, adding or removing regions to an Azure Cosmos account requires you to add or remove DNS entries for that account.
+After regions have been added or removed, you can update the subnet's private DNS zone to reflect the added or removed DNS entries and their corresponding private IP addresses.

-After adding the new region, you need to add a corresponding DNS record to either your private DNS zone or your custom DNS.
+  In the previous example, after adding the new region, you need to add a corresponding DNS record to either your private DNS zone or your custom DNS.
 You can use the same steps when you remove a region.
 After removing the region, you need to remove the corresponding DNS record from either your private DNS zone or your custom DNS.

 ## Current limitations